Can You Get a Job in Switzerland If You Only Speak English?

 3. Display Cultural Sensitivity

-Even if you don’t speak German, French, or Italian, it’s important to display cultural sensitivity when interacting with locals.
-Punctuality, neutrality, and tolerance are important values in Switzerland.
-Make an effort to arrive at meetings on time, stick to ‘safe’ conversational topics such as travel and free-time activities, and refer to people you don’t know by their surname unless they introduce themselves with their first name.
+Even if you only speak English in Switzerland, display cultural sensitivity when interacting with locals.
+Punctuality, neutrality, and tolerance are important values.
+Make an effort to arrive at meetings on time, stick to ‘safe’ conversational topics such as travel and free-time activities, and refer to people you don’t know by their surnames unless they introduce themselves with their first name.
 Swiss people keep work and their private lives strictly separate, so avoid calling your colleagues or business partners after hours.

 4. Learn the Basics of the Local Language